ruanklein/synapseq/README.md

 synapseq -install-file-association
 ```

-For more details, see the [-install-file-association](./docs/USAGE.md#-install-file-association-windows-only) command documentation.
+For more details, see the [documentation](https://synapseq.org/docs)

-**Note**: You need install the `ffmpeg` tool to use this feature.
-See the [Installing FFmpeg](docs/USAGE.md#installing-ffmpeg) section for instructions.

 ### macOS/Linux